urbandroid-team/dont-kill-my-app/_vendors/samsung.md

 How to do it:

-Open the **Settings > Device maintenance > Battery** and at the bottom you’ll see a list of your most frequently used apps.
+Open the *Settings > Device maintenance > Battery*, and at the bottom you’ll see a list of your most frequently used apps.
 You can manage apps individually or in a group by selecting them then tapping the big **Save power** button.
 Apps that are sleeping will appear in the **Sleeping apps** list at the bottom (tap it to expand the list).
 Scrolling further — all the way to the very bottom — and you’ll find **Unmonitored apps**.
 These are apps that you specifically want to exclude (whitelist) from **App power monitor** evil reach.

 When inside the **Unmonitored apps** menu, you can tap the 3-dot menu to add or delete apps from the list.
 Rather than bothering with any of that, you can just turn off the **App power monitor** feature completely as it has little-to-no impact on battery life and only serves to handicap the normal functioning of your Galaxy device.